mroy31/pynetem/docs/source/commands.rst

 ----
 Quit the pynetem console.

-load
+run
 ----
-If not start the project at the launch of pynetem, run this command to load the topology and start all the nodes.
+If the project has not been launch during pynetem starting, run this command to load the topology and start all the nodes.